Kostiantyn-Salnykov/python_vs_rust/docs/index.md

 ## {{python}} VS {{rust}}

-This is not a challenge or benchmark comparisons, this a simple documentation, that might be helpful for Python Software Engineers that want to learn Rust.
+This is not a challenge or benchmark comparison, this a simple documentation, that might be helpful for Python Software Engineers that want to learn Rust.

 ## Description 📑